Join our list

 Once you have your ticket, you’ll be shown to the ferry to board.
 If you like sun, go up the narrow ladder to the top deck.
 The views are beautiful from up there.
 Keep in mind there’s no covering so if you don’t have sunscreen, this might not be the best place to sit for the 15-minute ride to Paradise Island.
 Also, hold on to your hat; it gets pretty breezy up top, too.

-What you’ll need to carry with you from the ship:
+What to bring with you from your cruise ship

 - Cash in small bills